YOU ARE VISITING THE NEW IN-BUILD SITE OF THE U.K. HISTORIC ARMS RESOURCE CENTRE - MINIATURE CALIBRE RIFLES REFERENCE FACILITY

 already here illustrated, of Corporal Unworth and a colleague respectively carrying the EM-2 and Lee-Enfield No. 4 rifles.

-An informative article affording a brief history of the development of British Self -Loading Rifles between 1900 and 1914 was written by Peter Labett and published in the June 1964 edition of Guns Review Magazine.
+An informative article affording a brief history of the development of British Self -Loading Rifles between 1900 and 1914 was written by Peter Labbett and published in the June 1964 edition of Guns Review Magazine.

 The searchable article is replicated below as a flip-page facsimile.